zifengx/Project-Folder-Manager/README.md

    Or use the command:
    ```
-   pyinstaller --noconsole --onefile main.py
+   pyinstaller --noconsole --onefile --add-data "structure.json;." main.py
    ```

 3. No extra data files are needed.
-   All configuration and structure data are stored in `settings.db` automatically when you run the program.
+   All configuration and structure data are stored in `structure.json` automatically when you run the program.

 ## Customizing the Structure

-- Use the "Config" menu in the app to edit folders and txt files.
+- Use the "Config" section in the app to edit folders and txt files.
-- Use the "Parent Directory" menu to set the default parent directory for new projects.
+- Use the "Parent Directory" setting to set the default parent directory for new projects.

 ## Project Structure

-- `main.py` - Entry point.
+- `main.py` - All logic and GUI.
-- `gui.py` - GUI logic and settings/structure database.
+- `structure.json` - Folder/file template and default parent directory.
-- `core.py` - Core logic for structure creation.
 - `main.spec` - PyInstaller build config.
 - `.gitignore` - Ignore Python/IDE/build files.